Daniel-Nikpayuk/nik/README.md

 Again, our *generic* folder is for safe classes which aren't limited to hardware;
 this is to say: generic data structures like lists and vectors.

+Finally, as far as implementation goes, keep in mind each module as a *primitive* has minimal dependencies.
+One starts out with all such modules spanning the technology space, and when that fills, one extends each module based on the other modules.
+You end up with interdependency, which when done right slows a clear stratification of the modules by extension relative to the dependencies.
+This is to say, as a finished library, it will look like some modules are quite large, but are in fact several layers of extensions where each layer adds new dependencies from the previous layer in order to extend.
+If done wrong, the source file dependencies will overwhelm the compiler.
+A clear design needs to be thought out in this regard as well.

 # Integrity